FotoVerite/bakecycle/README.md

-# BakeCycle the baker app
+# BakeCycle

-We like bakers and their bread.
-Lets make life easier for them.

-## Development Server

-`foreman start` will start a unicorn server and a resque worker

-## Errors
+Centuries old tradition doesn't need to be changed, centuries old technology does.

+# Management
+We use Pivotal Tracker for project management.
+[BakeCycle Tracker Board](https://www.pivotaltracker.com/n/projects/1187388)

+# Operations

 Can be found and logged at our errors site. http://errors.wizarddevelopment.com/

-## Logs
+## Logs and Metrics
 We use papertrail via heroku goto the dashboard

+# Development

+## Server

+`foreman start` will start a unicorn server and a resque worker

 ## deployment